77063code/aaliya-gallery/README.md

     7. Upload the images to S3 with the new names and change the src in index to reference the S3 files
     8. Now test and this is the next verson that should be released to production

-CLEANUP BRANCH
-3. The old error messages to disappear when trying to correct the error
-6. Cleanup all unnecessary console.logs
-7. Stats alignment is a bit messed up
-10. the loginids need to be of correct format to align with bucket names.
-It's not the bucket name, but the object name Just limit it to alpha-numeric less than 64 characters
-11. The email and the key should not be hard-coded
-12. Put a banner on all the form pges including the header which deosnt move

-UPLOAD BRANCH
-1 Create a form so artists can upload their images to S3 2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want STEPS
-1. Also need to add a new field to image collection s3location-uploaded.
-This will be the location of the unformatted file that is uploaded
-1. First rerun the admin/images.js to make sure the most recent data is uploaded
-2. Move accessKeyId, secretAccessKey, bucket and region to the config file

 UPLOAD-IMAGE BRANCH
 1. Right now just creating a form to upload one file and save it as test.txt
 2. Reformatting all form pages to be able to work on mobile
 3. Recreating a new form structure
-STEPS
-1. Install aws-sdk

 RELEASES
 V1.3